WikiJourney/wikijourney_app/README.md

 ## Planned features
 - Find the best POIs according to the user's preferences
 - Build a route between them
+- Filter through the interesting POIs

-See the [TODO file](https://github.com/WikiJourney/wikijourney_app/blob/master/TODO.md) for more information
+See the [TODO file](TODO.md) for more information

 ## Downloads
 - From the [Play Store](https://play.google.com/apps/testing/com.wikijourney.wikijourney)